JudBie/Incident-Handlers-Journal/README.md

 ![PII Theft Forced Browsing Part 1](images/entry4-pii-theft-part1.png)
 ![PII Theft Forced Browsing Part 2](images/entry4-pii-theft-part2.png)

 **My thought process**: This case demonstrated the serious consequences of web application vulnerabilities.
 The six-day delay between the first and second ransom emails showed me how dismissing potential threats as spam can escalate situations.
-It reinforced the importance of timely incident response and proper access controls on web applications.

 ---

 ## Reflections and Key Takeaways
 ![Reflections and Notes](images/reflections-notes.png)

-**My thought process**: I reflected on what I had learned and the tools I used, and realized that balancing tools with my own skills is essential to effectively responding to incidents.
+**My thought process**: I reflected on what I had learned and the tools I used, and realized that balancing tools with my own skills is essential to effectively respond to incidents.

 ---